sendgrid/docs/source/API_Reference/Web_API/timezone.md

 list
 {% endanchor %}

+This example provides the full list of IANA timezones in the SendGrid system, for reference.
+It's best practice to use the `timezone` parameter.

 {% parameters list %}
  {% parameter timezone No '[IANA timezone *Area/Location* format](http://en.wikipedia.org/wiki/Tz_database#Names_of_time_zones)' 'Restrict query to confirm existence of named timezone' %}
 {% endparameters %}